-Assessment 1 (NY CST 04/004) provides evidence for the mathematical domain competencies specified in the NCTM CAEP Mathematics Content for Secondary alignment on the NCTM website (www.nctm.org/caep) and noted in the feedback section below.
+Assessment 1 (NY CST 04/004) continues to provide evidence for the mathematical domain competencies specified in the NCTM CAEP Mathematics Content for Secondary alignment on the NCTM website (www.nctm.org/caep) and noted in the Feedback section below.
+Because the completers were allowed to take the older "safety net" version or the revised version during this round of data, reviewers have accepted the assessment as evidence for indicators officially aligned by the NCTM to either exam.